marcel-ngn/marcel-ngn.github.io/content/posts/16-03-2025-IGA-insights.md

 ### 3. Group Membership Retrieval

-The script identifies which groups have access to the application and gets all members from those groups:
+The script identifies which groups are assigned to the application and gets all members from those groups:

 ```powershell
 function Get-EnterpriseAppGroups {